-Meeting characters is a great options for your little ones?
+Meeting characters is a great option for your little ones?
 Nope.
 Mine either.
 This toddler has a distrust of anyone in costume.
 He gets it honestly.
 Most of our character photos have him bolting out… or he is already completely gone.

 Adorable.
-A snow man.
+A snowman.
 I could have only wished for him to be real.
 Have I mentioned it was hot?

 We finally made it.
 It took months but here I am!
 I clearly wasn’t the only one that was excited.
-In all honestly, the rest of the park was practically dead.
+In all honesty, the rest of the park was practically dead.
 Everyone was in Toy Story Land.

 Our first stop there was Woody’s Lunch Box.
-We we getting seriously hangry.
+We were getting seriously hangry.
 As a vegetarian, sometimes it’s hard at the quick service food locations to have much of a variety.
 This grilled cheese sandwich was no joke.
 It has some sort of garlic butter in it too.
 When I go back, I will enjoy this again.